ushinar/Workshops-Coordination-Script/README.md

 1) Google appscript is at times unversatile, and many things are currently done in a quite inelegant manner, such as a need to bypass the google appscript's 6 minutes limit and many others.
 2) Lack of security:  The skeleton of the schedule is protected,  but vandalizers can in theory cause quite a degree of havoc by erasing others workshop, or filling in fake workshops. it has not proven to be a problem yet as the convention does not have many enemies.
+3) Lack of privacy: during the filling up period, anyone can see the instructors' emails.
+I work under the assumption that those that care much about their privacy will contact me about it.
-3) The google sheet table is mostly in Hebrew, and in particular the prefilled notes are.
+4) The google sheet table is mostly in Hebrew, and in particular the prefilled notes are.
-4) A minority of convention goers are English speakers, among them invited guests, and the current table is unfit for that.
+5) A minority of convention goers are English speakers, among them invited guests, and the current table is unfit for that.
   To accomodate for them we have a separate google form file available for English speakers where they fill up workshop details and these are converted to ready
  "workshop cells" on a separate file which I then assign a time and place myself based on their stated preferences.
 However with a web app hopefully this remaining manual work will begone.